BYUHPC/sci-comp-course/project/phase4.md

 @profview solve!(w);
 ```

-Each time you make modifications and want to test again, I recommend that you [quit Julia](https://docs.julialang.org/en/v1/base/base/#Base.exit), [re-launch the REPL](#setting-up-julia), and run the same commands.
+I strongly recommend using [`Revise`](https://timholy.github.io/Revise.jl/stable/)--it will enable you to test changes that you make live.
+Otherwise, you'll need to [quit Julia](https://docs.julialang.org/en/v1/base/base/#Base.exit), [re-launch the REPL](#setting-up-julia), and run again to see your changes reflected there.